How to Save Emails to Google Sheets (3 Methods Compared)

 Set up auto-forwarding rules for common vendors (Amazon, Stripe, PayPal, Square) and every receipt is logged automatically.
 Add columns for amount, category, and status to build a complete expense tracking system.

-For more detail, see our guide on tracking email receipts in spreadsheets.
+For a complete walkthrough, see our guide on tracking email receipts and invoices in Google Sheets.

 Lead Capture & Sales Tracking